paoloricciuti/sharable-state-slides/README.md

 You can see a live demo of this repository at https://sharable-state-slides.netlify.app

 The slideshow include a live coding session.
-The resulting code can be found in [this branch](https://github.com/paoloricciuti/sharable-state-slides/tree/example-resolved/example)
+The resulting code can be found in [this branch](https://github.com/paoloricciuti/sharable-state-slides/tree/example-resolved/example) and another solution to [this branch](https://github.com/paoloricciuti/sharable-state-slides/tree/example-resolved-lz/example)

 To start the slide show: